cocapi72/anivendo/README.md

-Create HTML5-based animated banner that wil run on any device. anivendo is frequishly easy to learn and use.
+Create HTML5-based animated banner that will run on any device. anivendo is frequishly easy to learn and use.

 · no complicated keyframe based timeline!